Bobkong/MDM_Portfolio/README.md

 ### 3.1 Project Introduction

-Im2hungry is an Android application that I developed in the intern competition during my internship at Tencent.
 Im2hungry is a food recommendation app based on LBS.
 We also used AI technology to support the calorie recognition function of food.
 Our goal is to allow users to choose foods they want to eat nearby when they browse the food posts.

 <center>
   <video src="./assets/images/im2hungry_video.mov" controls="controls" width="960" height="480" align="center">